lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 Step C2.
 Enter the search constraints
 ======================================

 C2.1.
-For this part, we will need a larger number of objects, which will make the distribution of object colors more clear.
+For this part, we will need a larger number of objects, which will make the distribution of object color vs. magnitude more clear.
 To this end, restrict the  radius to 1 degree by entering this into the "Spatial Constraints" box.
 As you did before, select only bright-ish objects:  in the "Output Column Selection and Constraints" for the g_calibFlux, i_calibFlux, u_calibFlux, and r_calibFlux rows, enter >360 as the constraints.

 C2.2.
 This time, add two additional constraints:  enter =1 for detect_isPrimary row (to exclude blended objects), and enter =1 for the g_extendedness row.
 Such constraints presumably will favor un-blended extended objects such as individual galaxies.
 You can un-click the box under the little funnel (filter icon) for the "detect_isPrimary" and "g_extendedness" rows since you only need to select on those parameters and don't need to have them returned in the output table.
 Clicking "Search" as below will take about a minute, and will return a table of ~ 160000 objects.